 Modify Your Workout

 If your workout calls for the use of a bench (or floor or wall), you can make modifications to avoid pain.
-This is especially helpful for push-ups, tricep dips, planks, and other movements that place a lot of pressure on the wrist and thumb.
+This is helpful for movements that place a lot of pressure on the wrist and thumb, like push ups and planks.

 Release Your Traps